NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 FC=mpif90 ./compiler.sh
 ```

+> [!WARNING]
-In the event that compilation results does not complete and throws a Cython compile error, rerun with a non-editable flag:
+> In the event that compilation does not complete and throws a Cython compile error, rerun with a non-editable flag:

 ```
 FC=mpif90 ./compiler.sh no-e
 ```

-Users are referred to t-route githup repo `readme.md` for details.
+Users are referred to [t-route](https://github.com/NOAA-OWP/t-route) github repo `readme.md` for details.

 After successfully building `t-route`, you can run `ngen` with routing.
 Note that we have several realization configuration files and the `routing_config_CONUS.yaml` file for running `ngen` with routing.
 The realization configuration file and `routing_config_CONUS.yaml` specify where the input and output files are.
 For routing, we assume the existence of a `stream_output_dir` directory in the project directory for writing output files.
 You need to do `mkdir stream_output_dir` before running `ngen`.
 With that, we can run an example with the command: